ayoung4/fp-remote-data/readme.md

     greet(RD.both(err, name, false)) // Failed to refresh name: Error: something went wrong.
 Hello Alfred Young, not refreshing. greet(RD.both(err, name, true)) // Failed to refresh name: Error: something went wrong.
 Hello Alfred Young, refreshing.

-## Transition and use with Redux
+## Transition and use with State Management

-Each of these ADTs can be used as models for a redux store.
+Each of these ADTs can be used as models for a state store.
 The transition function is provided to create state transitions between subtypes of the provided ADTs.
-Transition creates a function that accepts a RemoteData and returns a new RemoteData.
-It accepts an object in which keys are RemoteData subtypes and values are functions from a subtype to a new RemoteData instance.
-Any RemoteData subtypes that are not included as keys are mapped back to their original values in the resulting function.
+Transition creates a function that accepts an ADT instance and returns a new ADT instance.
+It accepts an object in which keys are ADT subtypes and values are functions from a subtype to a new ADT subtype.
+Any ADT subtypes that are not included as keys are mapped back to their original values in the resulting function.

 In the following example:
 - the reset action transitions all states to the initial state